bageliu/Computer-Organization/README.md

 # Computer-Organization
-Run with carus-verilog on Linux
+Run with Icarus-verilog on Linux